Skip to content

 So, what is a tattoo?
 Tattoos in the ancient world were not about consumerism, that is, they were not about decorating yourself with images of your favorite companies or brands.
 We do casual things like get tattoos of a favorite video game character because we don’t think much of the body.
 In the modern West, we tend to think of the body as just a shell for our souls, and treat alterations to our bodies as though they were trivial or matters for casual decoration.

-But that is not how ancient Christians – or any ancient people, for that matter – thought about the body.
+But that is not how ancient Christians—or any ancient people, for that matter—thought about the body.
 For the ancients, the body was an intrinsic part of who and what you were.
 You were just as much a body as you were a mind or a spirit: all three together.
 No one of these three was really “less you” than the other two, especially for Christians.
-We see this when St. Paul is admonishing the Christians about sexual immorality:
+This principle is apparent in St. Paul's admonishment of the Corinthians about sexual immorality:

 “Or do you not know that your body is the temple of the Holy Spirit who is in you, whom you have from God, and you are not your own?
 For you were bought at a price; therefore glorify God in your body and in your spirit, which are God’s” (1 Cor 6:19-20).

 He wasn’t being metaphorical.
-St. Paul was speaking to the early Christian idea – seen in the New Testament and the writings of the earliest Christians – that the body was meant to be a literal dwelling place of the Holy Spirit.
-In the same way that pagans used to summon the spirits of various gods and demons into idols, the Christian was supposed to offer his or her body as the literal, physical temple, not of any spirit, but of the Holy Spirit, that is, God himself.
-This changes our understanding of what to do with (and to) the body.
+St. Paul was speaking to the early Christian idea—seen in the New Testament and the writings of the earliest Christians—that the body was meant to be a literal dwelling place of the Holy Spirit.
+In the same way that pagans used to summon the spirits of various gods and demons into idols, the Christian was supposed to offer his or her body as the literal, physical temple of the Holy Spirit, that is, God himself.
+This account changes our understanding of what to do with (and to) the body.
 The body isn’t a throwaway thing that we should take lightly.
 How we dress, present, and conduct ourselves now becomes a sacred, holy thing for Christians, because the body is actually part of a sacred ritual: the lifelong ritual of making your body a dwelling place for the Holy Spirit.

 The idea of putting permanent markings on your body, therefore, is something that has to be taken very seriously.
 How did the church historically interpret tattoos and bodily markings?
-For thousands of years, the church has almost universally seen tattoos and other bodily markings as things that are unbefitting a Christian.
-Because a tattoo is generally permanent (at least, that’s the idea) the whole idea of permanently altering your body is something that ancient cultures and historic Christians took very seriously for its spiritual significance.
+For thousands of years, the church has almost universally seen tattoos and other bodily markings as things that are unbefitting for a Christian.
+Because a tattoo is generally permanent (at least, that’s the idea), it was something that ancient cultures and historic Christians took very seriously for its spiritual significance.
 Marks on the body are just as important as marks on the soul.
 Jesus himself still bears the marks from his crucifixion, and they became an important way that his disciples recognized him as the same person after he came back from the dead.
 To mark your bodily permanently, therefore, was not something to do lightly.
 That’s one of the reasons why, as a general rule, the church has always advised against getting tattoos (and there are certainly other arguments, such as modesty, that were part of the general case against tattooing).

-There is one exception to this.
-There was a period of time in which Coptic and Ethiopian Christians tattooed their children with a cross, usually on the wrist.
-They did this so that their bodies could be identified – and specifically identified as belonging to Christians – if they happened to be kidnapped and killed by Muslims.
-But another reason was that, in a Muslim-controlled world, they could clearly stand out from among their Muslim neighbors and stay separated from them in their conduct and beliefs.
+There is one exception to this general rule: Coptic and Ethiopian Christians once tattooed their children with a cross, usually on the wrist.
+This practice ensured that their bodies could be identified—and specifically identified as belonging to Christians—if they happened to be kidnapped and killed by Muslims.
+Another reason was that, in a Muslim-controlled world, they could clearly stand out from among their Muslim neighbors and stay separated from them in their conduct and beliefs.

 Today it’s not uncommon to find people who identify as Christians but who believe all sorts of things along with their Christian identities, including getting or having tattoos.
 But this was not the case for most of Christian history.
 It’s telling that the only exception to this was a small, modest mark of the cross on the hand, for the sole and express purpose of identifying the bearer as belonging to Christ.